yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA.md

 ## Entire book

+:notebook: Replace passive voice with active voice.
+Most of the suggested edits employ active voice.

-There are many references to `=>` but it is not called a 'hash rocket' until page 161--and then only once.
+:notebook: There are many references to `=>` but it is not called a 'hash rocket' until page 161--and then only once.
 Given that 'hash rocket' is a common term for this combination of symbols, the use of the name should be used much earlier and more frequently.

-Functions mentioned outside of code blocks should be formatted **function_name()** (with empty parenthesis).
-Likewise, all variable names should be prefixed with **$**.
+Functions mentioned outside of code blocks should be formatted `function_name()` (with empty parenthesis).
+Likewise, all variable names should be prefixed with `$`.

 :notebook: The use of "will be discussed in full in Chapter *X*" is ... inaccurate.
 Remove "in full" or replace with "in detail."

-:notebook: Replace passive voice with active voice.
-Most of the suggested edits employ active voice.

 - [Chapter 01](ERRATA/chapter_01.md)
 - [Chapter 02](ERRATA/chapter_02.md)